bitcoinjs/bip174/README.md

 // OR

-// This will parse the PSBT, and use the function you pass to parse the Transaction part const psbt = Psbt.fromBuffer(someBuffer, pTxFromBuffer)
+// This will parse the PSBT, and use the function you pass to parse the Transaction part
+// the function should throw if the scriptSig section is not empty const psbt = Psbt.fromBuffer(someBuffer, pTxFromBuffer)

 psbt.addInput({